 - Establishing five wildlife recording survey walks

 - Setting up a photo competition

 - The trainees designed, organised and led a guided wildlife walk at Gubber Hill (Inglewood) in March.

+From 2015 to 2018 trainee placements were hosted by the RSPB, either as part of the IFLI team or with the Forth & Lomond Reserves team and the project was managed by IFLI staff.
 In 2015 two trainees were recruited to support the IFLI team.
 Paul joined the team as Historic & Natural Environment Trainee and Adam joined as Wildlife Recording Assistant.
 A few weeks in to his traineeship Adam said;

 'I joined IFLI in August as a Wildlife Recording Assistant as part of the Training Tomorrow’s Talent project.
 I’m really enjoying getting to know the job, the area, the wildlife and the people.
 The majority of my work ties into the Forth Nature Counts project which seeks to enhance the level of biological recording in the area.
 There’s always something new to learn and share with others.
 Highlights so far have included watching short eared owls hunting outside the office and spending a warm, sunny afternoon following badger trails.
 We have an amazing array of free public workshops lined up this year so I’m looking forward to a great summer.'